marczaku/105-unity-basics/slides/013-scriptable-objects.md

 ## 1. Classes

-Classes serialized as Fields of Components...
+Serializable Classes which are Fields of Components...

 ```cs
 [System.Serializable]